Phillip Wheeler

-Phillip Wheeler (born April 13, 1978) is an American attorney and politician serving as a member of the Kentucky Senate from the 31st district.
+Charles Phillip Wheeler Jr. (born April 13, 1978) is an American attorney and politician serving as a member of the Kentucky Senate from the 31st district.
+Wheeler came into office during a Special Election on March 5, 2019, defeating Democrat Darrell Pugh.
 He assumed office on March 19, 2019.
+Wheeler was re-elected for a full term with 72.8% of the vote on November 3, 2020, defeating Democratic challenger Glenn Martin Hammond.

 Early life and education

 Wheeler was born in Pikeville, Kentucky in 1978.
 He earned a Bachelor of Arts degree in history and German from Transylvania University and a Juris Doctor from the University of Kentucky College of Law.
-Wheeler was a Fulbright scholar in 2000 and 2001.
+Wheeler was a Fulbright scholar in Regensburg, Germany from 2000 and 2001.

 Career

-Outside of politics, Wheeler works as a lawyer at the Kirk Law Firm, PLLC.
+Outside of politics, Wheeler works as a lawyer at Wheeler & Baker, PLLC in Pikeville, KY.
 As a lawyer, Wheeler has represented former coal miners who suffer from black lung disease.
-He was elected to the Kentucky Senate in a March 2019 special election, succeeding Ray Jones.
+He was elected to the Kentucky Senate in a March 2019 special election, succeeding Ray Jones II.
 He also serves as vice chair of the House Economic Development, Tourism and Labor Committee.